-- 8.1 Coaches are expected to adhere to the NFL Flag philosophies and values. - 8.2 Coaches may be allowed on the field to direct players and give instruction.
-This will be determined on a tournamentto-tournament basis and will be communicated during the pre-tournament briefing.
+8.1 Coaches are expected to adhere to the NFL Flag philosophies and values.

+Coaches may be allowed on the field to direct players and give instruction.
+This will be determined on a tournament-to-tournament basis and will be

+8.2 to-tournament basis and will be communicated during the pre-tournament briefing.
 Coaches must not be on the field of play when the ball is snapped.